gazebosim/gz-mujoco/sdformat_mjcf_utils/README.md

 where `$INSTALL_DIR` is the installation directory you used when building libsdformat.

-Install the `sdformat_mjcf` packages in "editable" mode
+Install the `sdformat_mjcf_utils` packages in "editable" mode

 ```
-pip install -e path/to/sdformat_mjcf
+pip install -e path/to/sdformat_mjcf_utils
 ```

 ### Running tests

-Simple run of test can be done by using:
+To run tests, either run the test files individually, eg:

 ```
-python -m unittest
+python tests/test_add_geometry.py
 ```

-A tox (environment manager) run of tests with multiple python versions:

-    python3 -m tox

-### Run the application

-After the editable install in the first point of this section, the sdformat-mjcf script defined in `setup.py` entrypoints:

-    sdformat-mjcf
+or run `pytest` from the root directory.